akflds/nc-news/README.md

 You can run `npm start` to launch a development version, available to you at [https://localhost/8000](http://localhost:3000/)

-To build the project for deployment, use `npm build`.
+To build the project for deployment, use `npm run build`.

 ## Thanks